CaptEmulation/nitrogen-website/source/docs/concepts/service.md

 });
 ```

 When you use the Nitrogen client library, the service class manages authentication and session management for you.
 You provide it a callback function that describes the work you'd like it perform after a session is established.
 Its possible that your session will fail.
-The service class handles reconnection / reauthorization transparently for you and will call you back again when a connection is re-established.
+The service class handles reconnection / reauthorization transparently for you and will call you back again when a connection is re-established with the new session.

 ## Sessions

-When a principal authenticates with the service, it is provided an access token for subsequent service requests.
-The client library automatically manages these details for you and encapsulates this in a session object for you.
+When a principal authenticates with the service, it is provided an access token for subsequent service requests in the form of a session object.
 All of the client functions that interact with the service in the context of a principal take a session to use in that operation:

 ```javascript
 nitrogen.Message.find(session, { to: camera.id }, function(err, messages) {